catppuccin/toolbox/whiskers/README.md

 ## Usage

-Whiskers is a port creation helper tool that is custom-built for Catppuccin, allowing developers to define template files which the Catppuccin palette can be injected into.
+Whiskers is a port creation helper tool that is custom-built for Catppuccin, allowing developers to define template files which the palette can be injected into.

 ```console
 $ whiskers --help